BF-B — Brown-Forman Corporation

 2. Strategic Updates and Business Highlights

-- Distributor Changes: Transition to new distributors in the U.S. is complete, with improved terms contributing positively to sales.
+- Distributor Changes: Transition to new distributors in the U.S. is complete, with improved terms expected to enhance sales and margin structure.

 3. Forward Guidance and Outlook